 Hope Guardenier Founding Director Hope founded The Farm Education Collaborative in 2008 with 2 fellow educators and moms.
 Since 2009 she has been gardening and farming with campers, including her own sons, at the Farm and Garden Camp at Hampshire College.
 Hope is also the Executive Director of School Sprouts Educational Gardens and has been instrumental in designing and implementing over 15 teaching gardens throughout the Pioneer Valley.
 She works to realize a vision of outdoor classrooms that allow for hands-on learning and meaningful work.
 Hope has a M.S. in Environmental Science from Antioch University and additional experience in curriculum development, program coordination, and over two decades of teaching in the outdoors.
 She is passionate about connecting youth of all ages to their food and bringing learning to life.
 She and her family live and garden in Belchertown.

-Cara Michelle Silverberg Farm and Garden Camp Director Cara has been working in the field of place-based education and has been directing summer camps and leadership development programs for over ten years.
-She attended Grinnell College for two years and then Prescott College where she designed a B.A. in bioregional studies with an emphasis in Environmental Education.
+Cara Michelle Silverberg Camp Director Cara has worked in the field of place-based education and has been directing summer camps and leadership development programs for over ten years.
+She attended Grinnell College and then Prescott College where graduated with a self-designed B.A. in Bioregional Studies with an emphasis in Environmental Education.
 She is currently pursuing an M.A. in Peacebuilding and Conflict Transformation with a Training Specialization at the School for International Training in Brattleboro, Vermont, focusing on embodied leadership in social justice and environmental movements.
-Cara is passionate about training leaders and facilitating community experiences that allow people to explore and express themselves, their relationships with the earth, and their relationships with each other.
+Cara is passionate about fostering community experiences that help people to explore and express themselves, their relationships with the earth, and their relationships with each other.
 She is an herbalist, dancer, musician and blogger.
 She is excited for her second year at Farm and Garden Camp!